 This hidden gem park is a perfect for nature lovers.
 What used to be a man-made trash site has now become known as Toronto’s urban wilderness!

 This uniquely built space that’s made out of shipping containers, opened earlier this year and houses a variety of food, beverage, and lifestyle vendors.
 Plus, there’s even a Belgian Moon brewery!

 Visit the Toronto Botanical Gardens for a little escape into nature and spend the day amongst the flowers in the many gorgeous gardens.

-Grab a picnic blanket, a couple of friends, and some snacks, and head to Trinity Bellwoods park for a laid-back day soaking up the sun.
+Grab a picnic blanket, a couple of friends, some snacks, and find yourselves a socially distanced circle at Trinity Bellwoods Park for a laid-back day soaking up the sun.

 Come to Black Lab Brewing to enjoy a beer with your best friend — aka your dog!

 Head to Korean dessert cafe, Milkcow for unique summer treats like a watermelon ice cream sandwich!

 Get a taste of the good old outdoors and walk, run, or bike the Great Lakes Waterfront Trail that goes all around the province!